 - Several sharpened #2 pencils with erasers.

-- Black or dark blue ballpoint pens.
+- A black or dark blue ballpoint pen

 - AP-authorized calculator if you are taking Calculus, Statistics, Physics, Chemistry, Biology or Environmental Science

 - A ruler or straightedge only if you are taking the AP Physics exam.

 - A jacket, in case the room temperature is below your comfort level.